Download this poster!

 Also known as filberts, they are rich in monounsaturated fats and an excellent source of vitamin E, copper and manganese.
 Available in-shell, whole, diced, sliced and as a meal for gluten-free baking.
 Pairs well with savory, citrus and sweet flavors, particularly chocolate, and commonly used in confections.

 Rich in antioxidants and heart-healthy monounsaturated fats.
 Sweet, mellow flavor and meaty texture lend well to a variety of dishes, including salads, as a coating for fish, and in sweets such as pralines and pecan pie.

 Integral part of Mediterranean diet, contributing to health benefits of this style of eating.
 Rich in antioxidants and excellent source of alpha-linolenic acid (ALA), the plant-based form of omega-3.
 Grooves hold onto flavors well and are delicious when seasoned sweet or hot.
 Oil can be used in dressings and sautés.

 (Approximately 6 nuts per 1-ounce serving)

 Largest nut commonly eaten.
 Grows wild on trees in Amazon rain forests.
-In addition to poly- and monounsaturated fats, contain more than 100% daily value for antioxidant selenium.
-Rich, creamy texture lends well to snacking, raw or roasted; and confections.
+In addition to poly- and monounsaturated fats, contain more than 100 percent of the daily value for antioxidant selenium.
+Rich, creamy texture lends well to snacking, raw or roasted, and confections.

 (Approximately 167 nuts per 1-ounce serving)

 Soft nut found inside cone of several varieties of pine trees.
 Good source of vitamin E and phosphorus.
 Standard ingredient in Italian cuisine and most known for its use in pesto.
 Light, delicate flavor also lends well to pastas, salads, sautés, breads and other baked goods.